-This professional discussion will take 90 minutes (+10% to complete the final response, if required).
+This practical discussion will take 90 minutes (+10% if needed).
 The discussion can take place remotely or face-to-face.
 The assessment methods can be completed in any order.

 END-POINT ASSESSMENT METHODS TABLE

 The below highlights criteria that will be covered in each assessment component.
 Please review these details as it will provide guidance on what will be covered in each assessment component.